xbach/docs/trezor-faq/eshop.rst

 How do I know when my TREZOR is shipped?
 ----------------------------------------

-You can follow the status of your order via your `shop.trezor.io User Profile <https://shop.trezor.io/user/login>`_ which has been created after your first order.
+You can follow the status of your order via your `TREZOR Shop User Profile <https://shop.trezor.io/user/login>`_ which has been created after your first order.
 When your device is shipped we will notify you by email.
 Package leaves our warehouse within 48 hours latest (we are doing our best to shorten this period of time as much as possible) after receiving your payment.

 Can you deliver one order to multiple addresses?